-How to Cook Venison 3 Ways With Recipes
+The Best Ways to Cook Venison With Recipes

 Venison when prepared properly has the potential to out-shine all other meat proteins.
 Venison is leaner and, in my opinion, has a much better flavor than beef.
 The key to venison is knowing how to prepare and cook it properly.
 Knowing when the meat was harvested and how it was prepared by a butcher, friend, or family member is equally as important as how you cook it.